19 Legit Ways Moms Can Make Extra Money While Juggling the Chaos of Kids

 But as a mom, when you need something, you it, and you certainly don’t have the time to monitor Amazon’s erratic pricing behavior.

 Lotus, the mom behind Mommy to Max blog, put it best:

 “But, who has the time to track whether the price has fallen after you’ve made a purchase?
 Or whether you’ve found the lowest price for a product that you’ve just purchased?
 I sure as heck don’t.
 (Not to mention the time and energy involved in requesting said options.)”

-Enter Paribus, an online tool that scans your emails, tracks your purchases and pays you (75% of) the difference if it discovers a price change after you buy something.
-It works for Amazon and 29 other stores, including Zappos, Walmart and Target.
+Enter Paribus, an online tool that scans your emails, tracks your purchases and pays you the difference if it discovers a price change after you buy something.
+It monitors 29 retailers, including Zappos, Walmart and Target.

 It’s money you otherwise wouldn’t get back.
 All you have to do is download it and go on your merry online-shopping way.

 2. Take Online Surveys While the Kids Nap

 Online surveys are an easy, nearly mindless way to make some extra money or earn giftcards — especially while the kids nap.